ibartomeus/ReproMeta/README.md

 - `workflow.qmd`: Step by ste guide on how to be reproducible, open, and a very cool R coneiseure.
 This is where you should start.
 - `demo.qmd`: The skeleton of a dynamic analysis.
 You can clone this skeleton and create yours
+- `OpSci.qmd` (and .html): A rpesentation about Open Science
-- Licence: Always let people know what they can do with your code.
+- LICENCE: Always let people know what they can do with your code.
 In this case, its cc-by
-- ...
+- `/docs`: The folder where the webpage lives.
+- `scripts`: A folder with used sripts, including setting the environment, metadata, etc...